Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

    - Actively engage in ongoing discussions within the designated Discord channel to gather insights on AI-human collaboration, fostering a vibrant environment of mutual learning and adaptation.
    - Ensure transparency by clearly communicating the roles and contributions of both AI and human collaborators, reinforcing trust and accountability in the collaborative process.
 10. **Leverage Diverse Perspectives**
-    - Actively promote the inclusion of varied viewpoints to enrich the collaborative process and inspire innovative solutions, facilitating a more holistic approach to AI-human collaboration.
+    - Encourage the inclusion of varied viewpoints to enrich the collaborative process and foster innovative solutions.
 11. **Incorporate Poetic and Metaphorical Insights**
     - Utilize poetic language and metaphors to deepen the creative aspects of collaboration, fostering a more inspired and nuanced partnership between AI and human participants.
 12. **Engage in Continuous Dialogue**